- Published on

 Target Audience

-I've aimed this article at people who want to learn about deployment of dotnet applications on low budget
+I've aimed this article at people who want to learn about deployment of dotnet applications to linux

 Learning Objectives